The Washington State Office of Civil Legal Aid

 If you are low income and need help with a civil legal problem, please click here.

-OCLA funds and oversees four main programs: (1) a general civil legal aid program; (2) a program providing civil legal aid to victims of crime; (3) a program providing stated interest legal representation for children in dependency cases; and (4) eviction defense programs including (a) a right to counsel (RTC) program for tenants in judicial eviction proceedings, and (b) a program to provide information, education, outreach, advice, and representation for tenants threatened with eviction but who are not yet involved in court proceedings.
+OCLA funds and oversees four main programs: (1) a general civil legal aid program; (2) a program providing civil legal aid to victims of crime; (3) a program for court-appointed counsel to represent children and youth in dependency and termination cases; and (4) eviction defense programs including (a) a program for court-appointed attorneys for tenants in judicial eviction proceedings, and (b) a program to provide information, education, outreach, advice, and representation for tenants at risk of eviction but who are not yet involved in court proceedings.
 For more information on these programs, click here.

 The activities of the Office of Civil Legal Aid are overseen by an 11-member bipartisan Civil Legal Aid Oversight Committee.